-Indoor pot bound plants may be fertilized with a liquid plant food every month for most varieties.
-This is only during spring, summer and fall.
+Indoor pot-bound plants may be fertilized with a liquid plant food every month for most varieties.
+This is only during spring, summer, and fall.
 Suspend fertilizing plants in winter, as they are not actively growing.

-Outdoor plants, such as vegetables, benefit from gentle formulas or slow release fertilizer throughout the season.
-The slow release will gradually feed the plants for months.
+Outdoor plants, such as vegetables, benefit from gentle formulas or slow-release fertilizer throughout the season.
+The slow-release will gradually feed the plants for months.
 Feeding vegetables during the entire growing season increases growth and productivity.
 As a rule, avoid fertilizing new plants until they establish.
 It can cause a burst of growth that makes the plant weak and leggy.

 Other fertilizer application times will be found on the plant food itself or consult your local extension office or master gardener program for specific plant needs.
-It is important to follow application method and rate recommended by the manufacturer.
+It is important to follow the application method and rate recommended by the manufacturer.

 How to Apply Fertilizer